florentpoujol/stricter-laravel/readme.md

 This helps see what are the actual dependencies of your code are (what other services your code needs to run).

-If your type the dependencies against interfaces, this also may help testing by injecting a mock or fake object instead of the actual implementation.
+If your type the dependencies against interfaces, this also may help testing by injecting a mock or fake object instead of the actual implementation, which can be a good idea for external dependencies like databases.

-Remember that in Laravel controllers, you can use dependency injection both in the constructor and in each methods that are target or a route.
+Remember that in Laravel controllers, you can use dependency injection both in the constructor and in each method that are target of a route.

 Ie: